theosteige/theosteige/README.md

 ## 👨‍🎓 About Me

-- 📖 Pursuing MS in Computer Science and Physics @ [Union College](https://www.union.edu/)
+- 📖 Pursuing BS in Computer Science and Physics @ [Union College](https://www.union.edu/)
 <!-- - 💻 Currently building ...[...](...) with ...-->

 ## 🖥️ Projects